ISO 9001 - Practical, Simple and Effective

 - Know what your customers want.

-- Provide them with whatever you agreed (to make, design, obtain or do, product or service).
+- Supply them with whatever you agreed (to make, design, obtain or do, product or service).

 - Plan, manage and control your operations to achieve the results you want.
-If you don't, figure out what happened and do something about it, if need be.
+If you don't, figure out what happened and do something about it, if needed.

-- Have people who are competent for the work they do.
+- Ensure people are competent for the work they do.

 See what I mean about good practice and common sense?